As a traveler, I've always been delighted by age-old traditions that take place here in…

 I love the fall.
-Yes, for the leaves and yes, for the sweaters.
-But I have to admit that Halloween is a big pull for me, too.
+Yes, for the leaves, and yes, for the sweaters.
+But I must admit that Halloween is a big pull too.
 Costumes, candy, and scary stories—what’s not to love?
 If you’re a Halloween lover like myself, you probably love the idea of exploring creepy places.

 Sedlec Ossuary, Kutná Hora, Czech Republic

 When space is scare, many cultures have turned to ossuaries– a chest, building, well, or site to house human skeletal remains.
 Ossuaries are creepy by nature, but the most notable one takes the spooky factor to a whole new level.
 Sedlec Ossuary, located in Kutná Hora, Czech Republic, is a Catholic chapel that’s estimated to contain the skeletons for 40,000-70,000 people.
 But wait, there’s more!
 Instead of simply storing the bones in the basement or something, they’ve been arranged in intricate detail.
 You’ll find a chandelier made completely of bones, garlands comprised of skulls, an intricate family crest and four humongous pyramids piled high with human bone.
 Just an hour’s train ride outside of Prague, this site is one of the country’s most visited.
 Trust me, a trip here will be etched in your memory forever.